ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 ansible_shell_executable
     This sets the shell the ansible control node will use on the target machine, overrides ``executable`` in :file:`ansible.cfg` which defaults to :command:`/bin/sh`.
-You should really only change it if is not possible to use :command:`/bin/sh` (in other words, if :command:`/bin/sh` is not installed on the target machine or cannot be run from sudo.).
+You should only change this value if it is not possible to use :command:`/bin/sh` (in other words, if :command:`/bin/sh` is not installed on the target machine or cannot be run from sudo.).